doorkeeper-gem/doorkeeper-jwt/README.md

 # Doorkeeper::JWT

 Doorkeeper JWT adds JWT token support to the Doorkeeper OAuth library.
 Requires Doorkeeper 2.2.0 or newer.
-Until it is released (expected mid-April, 2015), you can load the necessary commit that addis custom token support in your gemfile.
+Until it is released (expected mid-April, 2015), you can load the necessary commit that adds custom token support in your gemfile.

 ```ruby
 gem 'doorkeeper', git: "git://github.com/doorkeeper/doorkeeper-gem", ref: '910112'